There are presently no open calls for submissions.

 Please do not submit work in more than two of the categories listed above in a single year.

 As much as possible, we try to respond to submissions no later than October each year.
-If you have not heard about your submission, and it is later than October 15, feel free to contact us by email.
+If you have not heard about your submission, and it is later than November 15th, please contact us by email.

 If your piece has been simultaneously submitted to other journals, and is accepted for publication elsewhere, PLEASE withdraw it from our submission process immediately.